-The Rajputs were a group of Hindu warrior princes and their followers who came to prominence in the north-west of the Indian subcontinent in the centuries after the fall of the Gupta.
+The Rajputs were a group of Hindu warrior princes and their followers who came to prominence in the north-west of the Indian subcontinent in the centuries after the fall of the Gupta empire.

 In the early 11th century, new attacks by Islamic armies, now from central Asia rather than the Middle East, began.
-They ranged deep into the Ganges plain, and wrought immense destruction on well-known Hindu centers.
-They sacked the city of Kanauj and destroyed Gurjara power.
-New Rajput powers rose to meet this challenge, notably the Chauhanas and the Chandellas, and also to contest control of northern India amongst themselves.
-None rose to the position the Gurjara-Pratiharas had held.
+They destroyed Gurjara power, and new Rajput kingdoms rose to meet this challenge- and also to contest control of northern India amongst themselves.
+Notable among these were the Paramas and Chauhanas.

 As Mughal power weakened, in the 18th century, the Rajputs reasserted their independence.
 In the 19th century, the Rajput princes formed alliances with the British, and, as under the Mughals, were again left largely in control of their own affairs, so long as they kept their treaties with the British.
 The latter came to greatly respect the Rajputs for their martial qualities.